- B.S. in Physics, University of Maine, 2004

 My primary research interests are network analysis and diversity and equity issues in physics education.
 My network projects are usually (but not exclusively) social network analyses of student interactions in physics courses.
 On the diversity and equity side, my focus is gender in physics, and other facets of identity that intersect with those issues.
 I have done past work in student attitudes and problem-solving.

-- Vice President for Four-Year Colleges and Universities, Southern Ohio Section of the American Association of Physics Teachers (2017-)
+- Southern Ohio Section of the American Association of Physics Teachers: Vice President for Four-Year Colleges and Universities, (2017-2018), Treasurer (2018-)

 - Chair, Committee on Women in Physics (AAPT, Winter 2016-Winter 2017)